Haolab-BIG/RNA-seq-preprocessing/README.md

       - **Application**: This matrix is essential for downstream analyses and visualizations beyond simple DEG lists.
 It can be used as input for generating heatmaps, performing principal component analysis (PCA) to check for sample clustering, or conducting gene set enrichment analysis.

   - **`multiqc_report`** : Open multiqc_report.html in a web browser to explore all sections interactively.
+  - **Application**: This is the first file you should check to assess the overall quality of your sequencing data and the alignment process.
+It helps identify problematic samples (e.g., low alignment rate, high duplication) early on.

 	- **General Statistics**: A combined table summarizing important metrics for each sample:

 <img width="2242" height="918" alt="CleanShot 2025-09-13 at 15 41 20@2x" src="https://github.com/user-attachments/assets/92cc2049-51aa-4ac6-b4f8-4c531637904a" />

 - **FastQC**: Quality-control metrics on raw and trimmed reads, including 'Sequence Counts', 'Sequence Quality Histograms', 'Per Sequence Quality Scores', 'Per Base Sequence Content', 'Per Sequence GC Content', 'Per Base N Content', 'Sequence Length Distribution', 'Sequence Duplication Levels', 'Overrepresented sequences by sample', 'Top overrepresented sequences', 'Adapter Content':

 	  'Sequence Quality Histograms': The mean quality value across each base position in the read.